puupee/puupee-api-go/docs/IdentityUserDto.md

 `func (o *IdentityUserDto) HasEntityVersion() bool`

 HasEntityVersion returns a boolean if a field has been set.

+### GetLastPasswordChangeTime

+`func (o *IdentityUserDto) GetLastPasswordChangeTime() time.Time`

+GetLastPasswordChangeTime returns the LastPasswordChangeTime field if non-nil, zero value otherwise.

+### GetLastPasswordChangeTimeOk

+`func (o *IdentityUserDto) GetLastPasswordChangeTimeOk() (*time.Time, bool)`

+GetLastPasswordChangeTimeOk returns a tuple with the LastPasswordChangeTime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastPasswordChangeTime

+`func (o *IdentityUserDto) SetLastPasswordChangeTime(v time.Time)`

+SetLastPasswordChangeTime sets LastPasswordChangeTime field to given value.

+### HasLastPasswordChangeTime

+`func (o *IdentityUserDto) HasLastPasswordChangeTime() bool`

+HasLastPasswordChangeTime returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)